Enrollment Deadline: September 30, 2026

 Teacher, Wheatland High School

-I think it was very eye-opening for them.
+I think it was very eye-opening for the students.

 Student Participant